Aortic valve disease

 - Older age.
 Calcium can build up on the aortic valve as people age, causing the aortic valve to stiffen and become narrow.

-- Heart valve problems present at birth, called congenital heart defects.
-Some people are born with a missing, extra or fused valve flap.
+- A heart condition present at birth, called a congenital heart defect.
+Some people are born with a missing, extra or fused heart valve flap.
 This increases the risk of aortic valve regurgitation.

 - Rheumatic fever.
 This complication of strep throat can cause aortic stenosis, a type of heart valve disease.
 If you have heart valve disease due to rheumatic fever, it's called rheumatic heart disease.
 If not, it's called nonrheumatic heart disease.